Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Installing from source requires that you have a c++ compiler on your system that supports c++-11.
 On most Linux platforms, the necessary GCC compiler is already installed.

-Installinf a Compiler for MacOS
+Installing a Compiler for macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use Apple OSX, you can install the Clang compiler by installing XCode.
+If you use macOS, you can install the Clang compiler by installing XCode.
 Check if you have XCode and clang installed by opening a terminal window and entering the following.